fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

       hdr = read_header(cfg.headerfile, 'headerformat', cfg.headerformat, 'cache', true);

-remember that we were only interested in the hdr.nSamples, which allows to determine whether there any new samples (when compared to the remembred previous sample).
+remember that we were only interested in the hdr.nSamples, which allows to determine whether there any new samples (when compared to the remembered previous sample).
 The number of new samples is now already returned by the ft_poll_buffer function ==newNum.nsamples.
 We therefore replace hdr.nSamples in our code with this number

       hdr.nSamples = newNum.nsamples;